evidentlyai/evidently/docs/book/introduction/core-concepts.md

      'drift_detected': True,
      'threshold': 0.1}}}}}
 ```
-Most reports can be calculated for a single dataset.
+Most Reports can be calculated for a single dataset.
 If you pass two datasets, they will show a side-by-side comparison.

-You can generate a report by listing individual **Metrics** to include in it.
+You can generate a Report by listing individual **Metrics** to include in it.
 You can also run one of the **Presets** that cover a specific aspect of the model or data performance.

 ## What is a Metric Preset?

-A **metric preset** is a pre-built report that combines metrics for a particular use case.
+A **Metric Preset** is a pre-built Report that combines Metrics for a particular use case.

 You can think of it as a template.
-For example, there is a preset to check for Data Drift (`DataDriftPreset`), Data Quality (`DataQualityPreset`), or Regression Performance (`RegressionPreset`).
+For example, there is a Preset to check for Data Drift (`DataDriftPreset`), Data Quality (`DataQualityPreset`), or Regression Performance (`RegressionPreset`).

 ![ColumnValueRangeMetric](../.gitbook/assets/reports/evidently_reports_min.png)

-You can explore all metrics and presets here:
+You can explore all Metrics and Presets here:

 {% content-ref url="../reference/all-metrics.md" %}
 [All metrics](all-metrics.md)